rudderlabs/rudderstack-helm/README.md

 ```

 **Note:** Configuration specific to:

-- Backend can be edited in [rudder-config.yaml](https://docs.rudderlabs.com/administrators-guide/config-parameters).
+- Backend can be edited in [rudder-config.yaml](https://docs.rudderlabs.com/administrators-guide/config-parameters). or in values.yaml under `backend.config.overrides`.
 - PostgreSQL can be edited in `pg_hba.conf`, `postgresql.conf`

 ## Components